bahuljain/Deep-Web-Databases/readme.txt

 document set and their absolute document frequency.
 Since absolute document frequency is known only for all words that were also query words previously, -1 is written for words that were not query words.

 Note: In the list of query words there were few phrases as well, we have not included them in the content summary.

-  If the

 5) Your Bing account key (so we can test your project) Bing Account Key - '2dyKIv94jDETd7ClbVKoHvJSWFJ73ZvZRc7rjpBdkG8'

-6) Any additional information that you consider significant